The Soul Star ⭐️ The Planet of Algoritmo

 Where be your glances now? your graces? your songs? your flashes of merriment, that were wont to set my heartbeat on a roar?

 But Mother Nature wasn’t as benevolent as she seemed.
-The water from the High Sea took everything with it, covering the entire surface of the planet — except for the barren mountains around the former lake and the upper range of the Chachange Mountains, with its small aerial station hidden by the clouds.
-The college professors of Djàdao had read poems from other planets but imagined that the poets were just being alarmists, and therefore they never taught these to their students.
+The deep waters of the High Arctic Sea took everything with them as they funnelled down from the Upper Valley.
+The waters covered the entire surface of the planet — except for the barren mountains around the slender peak of Chachange Mountain, with its small aerial station hidden in the clouds.

 Distraught, he made his way up to the small aerial station at the top of Mount Chachange.
 He walked into the station house.
 Three pilots sat at a table, staring into the few scattered dregs of tea in their cups.
 Silent, they looked up at him, haunted by everything they’d lost.